Diseases & Conditions

 Nonsurgical Treatment

 There are different types of spica casts, but, in general, a spica cast begins at the chest and extends all the way down the fractured leg.
 The cast may also extend down the uninjured leg, or stop at the knee or hip.
-Your doctor will decide which type of spica cast is most effective for treating your child's fracture.
+Your child's doctor will decide which type of spica cast is most effective for treating your child's fracture.

 When a bone breaks and is displaced, the pieces often overlap and shorten the normal length of the bone.
-Because children's bones grow quickly, your doctor may not need to manipulate the pieces back into perfect alignment.
+Because children's bones grow quickly, your child's doctor may not need to manipulate the pieces back into perfect alignment.
 While in the cast, the bones will grow and heal back into a more normal shape.

 Traction.
 If the shortening of the bones is more than 3 cm or if the bone is too crooked in the cast, it may be helpful to put the leg in traction.
 Traction uses a gentle, steady pulling action to properly realign the bones.